Home

 Since pano is often quite painful, painkillers such as Canine Buffered Aspirin or Rimadyl are usually recommended even though there is no specific treatment for the disease.
 The treatment can be symptomatic but the outcome is usually very good.

-Whenever I have a German Shepherd suffering from a bout of pano I confine them to as small an area as possible, cut out all unnecessary exercise (other than going out to the bathroom and eating) and try to keep them as quiet as possible for several days.
+Whenever I have a German shepherd suffering from a bout of pano I confine them to as small an area as possible, cut out all unnecessary exercise (other than going out to the bathroom and eating) and try to keep them as quiet as possible for several days.
 Supervised crating for small periods of time may be necessary as well if your GSD cannot relax or be calm on its own.

 There is no known cause for Pano in the German Shepherd Dog but diet is thought to play a part as well.
 It has not been shown to be genetic but I think that heredity can't be ruled out at this time either.